On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2

-The ground field in the text is of characteristic 2.
-The classification of modulo 2 gradings of simple Lie algebras is vital for the classification of simple finite-dimensional Lie superalgebras: with each grading, a simple Lie superalgebra is associated, see arXiv:1407.1695.
-No classification of gradings was known for any type of simple Lie algebras, bar restricted Zassenhaus algebras (a.k.a.
-Witt algebras, i.e., Lie algebras of vector fields with truncated polynomials as coefficients) on not less than 3 indeterminates.

-Here (under a natural assumption about their algebras of derivations) we completely describe gradings modulo 2 for several series of simple (relatives of the) Lie algebras: of special linear series (except for $\mathfrak{psl}(4)$ for which a conjecture is given), two inequivalent orthogonal, and projectivizations of their derived Lie algebras.
-The classification of gradings is new but all of the corresponding superizations are known.

-For the Zassenhaus algebras on one indeterminate of height $n>1$, there is an $(n-2)$-para\-metric family of modulo 2 gradings; all but one of the corresponding simple Lie superalgebras are new.
-Our classification yields non-triviality of a deformation of a simple $(3|2)$-dimensional Lie superalgebra (new result).
+\Abstract{The ground field in the text is of characteristic~2.
+The classification of modulo~2 gradings of simple Lie algebras is vital for the classification of simple finite-dimensional Lie superalgebras: with each grading, a simple Lie superalgebra is associated, see arXiv:1407.1695.
+No classification of gradings was known for any type of simple Lie algebras, bar restricted Jacobson--Witt algebras (i.e., the first derived of the Lie algebras of vector fields with truncated polynomials as coefficients) on not less than 3 indeterminates.
+Here we completely describe gradings modulo 2 for several series of Lie algebras and their simple relatives: of special linear series, its projectivizations, and projectivizations of the derived Lie algebras of two inequivalent orthogonal series (except for ${\mathfrak{o}}_\Pi(8)$).
+The classification of gradings is new, but all of the corresponding superizations are known.
+For the simple derived Zassenhaus algebras of height $n>1$, there is an $(n-2)$-para\-metric family of modulo 2 gradings; all but one of the corresponding simple Lie superalgebras are new.
+Our classification also proves non-triviality of a deformation of a simple $3|2$-dimensional Lie superalgebra (new result).}

-\keywords {modular vectorial Lie algebra, characteristic 2, simple Lie algebra, simple Lie superalgebra}
+\Keywords{modular vectorial Lie algebra; characteristic 2; simple Lie algebra; simple Lie superalgebra}